 Michael Fernández's practice is focused on complex commercial litigation, international arbitration and regulatory compliance issues.
 He frequently represents Spanish and Portuguese speaking clients.
 He has experience representing U.S., Latin America, and other foreign based companies and individuals involved in arbitrations, litigations, and with regulatory compliance issues in the U.S., as well as parties to international commercial and investment treaty arbitrations conducted under the major international rules (UNCITRAL, ICSID, ICDR, etc.).
 He is admitted to the arbitrator rosters for the Costa Rica Center of Conciliation and Arbitration (CICA) and the Centro de Arbitraje de México (CAM).
 He was named to Best Lawyers: Ones to Watch for Alternative Dispute Resolution and Commercial Litigation, 2021 and recognized by Super Lawyers as a "Rising Star" in the area of Civil Litigation: Defense, 2018-2019.

-Jorge is an Associate at FloresRueda Abogados in Mexico City.
+Jorge is admitted to practice law in Mexico and has over three and a half years of post qualification experience.
 Since 2016 he is passionate for arbitration and energy.
 He studied one semester at Universität Wien and obtained his LL.B.
 (Hons.) from Universidad Nacional Autónoma de México (UNAM) in 2018.
-With 3 years of experience, his practice focuses on national and international commercial arbitration and has a big passion for investment arbitration.
+His practice focuses on national and international commercial arbitration and has a big passion for investment arbitration.
 Regarding energy disputes, he has advised and participated in cases related to gas pipelines, jack-up rigs, combined-cycle power plants, energy-efficient equipment, and a petrochemical plant.